 This wonderful five-bedroom Georgian townhouse sits right on Deal’s seafront, in the heart of the old town.
-Built in 1730, the house unfolds across four stories of beautifully executed living spaces, spanning some 3,036 sq ft.
+Built in 1730, the house unfolds across four storeys of beautifully executed living spaces, spanning some 3,036 sq ft.
 Unusually for the area, the house has a lovely large L-shaped garden, parts of which trap the sun all day.
 Close to the town centre, the house lies within the conservation area (the first designated in the whole of Kent) and is Grade II listed for its historical importance.
 Deal is a charming seaside town on the Kent Coast, with quick access to London and the rest of the UK.

 Setting the Scene